This article by Stephen Gilburt was published by The Enfield Society in newsletter 215, Autumn 2019.

 Illustration 1.
 This colour postcard of The Town around 1905 shows the granite drinking fountain completed in 1885.
 It has an elaborate gas standard—gas was introduced to Enfield in 1852.
 The adjoining horse trough can be seen in use.
 Behind is the 1892 Lloyds bank and, on the other side of Southbury Road, the Nags Head public house, which is first recorded in 1723.
 It was rebuilt in 1882 with stabling for horses at the rear.
 Inside, ale and wine were served at two bars and tea and coffee were available in a coffee room.
 At the back was a parlour for customers to sit and eat a meal.
 (The Nags Head was rebuilt again in 1932 but finally closed in the 1960s.
 The building was later extended upwards).

 Illustration 2.
-This largely traffic free view of The Town in the 1890s shows Gomm the butcher “noted for the best home killed meat… and delivered to all parts, including Clay Hill, Forty Hill and Winchmore Hill.” and Gilbey’s wine and spirits.
+This largely traffic free view of The Town in 1884 shows Gomm the butcher “noted for the best home killed meat… and delivered to all parts, including Clay Hill, Forty Hill and Winchmore Hill.” and Gilbey’s wine and spirits.
 On the right is the 17th century timber-framed, weather-boarded Ebben Steam Bakery which operated between 1850 and 1955.
 At one time there was a restaurant on the first floor.
-The cart with a canopy belonged to the the Singer sewing machine company.
+The cart with a canopy belonged to the Singer sewing machine company.
 Behind is the early Georgian brick built The George which is first recorded in 1548.

 Illustration 3.
 The large entrance to The George allowed coaches to pass through to a yard where there was stabling for horses.
 Buildings to the side of the yard were timber framed and weather-boarded.